State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Elsewhere, St. Lucie's rate was a two-week high of 9.29 percent after 6.67 and a low of 2.36 Oct.
 8 not including the data dump.
 Martin's rate was 4.72 percent after 2.43 percent, a two-week low of 1.03 three days ago and a two-week high of 7.1 percent four days ago.
 Indian River's rate was 4.13 percent after 3.33, a two-week high of 6.48 three days ago and a two-week low of 2.07 on Oct.
 12, not including the data dump.
 Okeechobee's rate was 8.0 percent on 46 tests, a two-week high of 15.66 on 70 tests not including the data dump and zero on 22 tests Oct.
 11.

-Through Tuesday, Palm Beach County has 49,298 cases out of 399,498 total tested for 12.34 percent overall, not including those awaiting tests and inconclusive.
+Palm Beach County has 49,380 cases out of 399,909 total tested for 12.35 percent overall, not including those awaiting tests and inconclusive.

 Mortality rate